catherineluse/docs/content/rancher/v2.x/en/installation/k8s-install/create-nodes-lb/_index.md

 In this section, you will provision the underlying infrastructure for your Rancher management server.

-The recommended infrastructure for the Rancher-only Kubernetes cluster differs depending on whether Rancher will be installed on a K3s Kubernetes cluster, an RKE Kubernetes cluster, or a single Docker container.
+The infrastructure depends on whether you are installing Rancher on a K3s Kubernetes cluster, an RKE Kubernetes cluster, or a single Docker container.

+In an RKE cluster, the cluster data is stored in etcd, a distributed database that runs on multiple controlplane nodes.
+By contrast, one advantage of a high-availability K3s cluster is that the cluster data can be stored in an external MySQL datastore, allowing the controlplane nodes to be ephemeral.

-For more information about each installation option, refer to [this page.]({{<baseurl>}}/rancher/v2.x/en/installation)
+For more information on each installation option, refer to [this page.]({{<baseurl>}}/rancher/v2.x/en/installation/)

 {{% tabs %}}
 {{% tab "K3s" %}}
 To install the Rancher management server on a high-availability K3s cluster, we recommend setting up the following infrastructure:

 - **Two Linux nodes,** typically virtual machines, in the infrastructure provider of your choice.
-- **An external database** to store the cluster data.
-PostgreSQL, MySQL, and etcd are supported.
+- **An external MySQL database** to store the cluster data.
 - **A load balancer** to direct traffic to the two nodes.
 - **A DNS record** to map a URL to the load balancer.
 This will become the Rancher server URL, and downstream Kubernetes clusters will need to reach it.